Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 It feels like being at a party where everyone's pissed themselves.

-It does feel like some next level, like, young propaganda.
+It does feel like some next-level, like, young propaganda.
 Yeah.

 The thing is, French and Korean companies have

 already been doing slot-based 3D shows.
-I don't mean the famous one from the
+I don't mean the famous one from

 K-pop Demon Hunters, which is apparently very good.
 I've not watched it.